DataBiosphere/terra-workspace-manager/azureDatabaseUtils/README.md

 * `CreateDatabaseWithDbRole` - creates a database with a given name and grant access new role of the same name.
 Environment variables:
   * `spring_profiles_active` - must be set to `CreateDatabaseWithDbRole`
   * `NEW_DB_NAME` - the name of the database to create
-* `CreateUser` - creates a user with a given name and grant access to a managed identity.
+* `CreateNamespaceRole` - creates a user with a given name and grant access to a managed identity.
 Environment variables:
   * `spring_profiles_active` - must be set to `CreateUser`
   * `NEW_DB_USER_NAME` - the name of the role to create
   * `NEW_DB_USER_OID` - the OID of the manged identity
   * `DATABASE_NAMES` - a comma separated list of databases to grant access to
-* `DeleteUser` - deletes a user with a given name.
+* `DeleteNamespaceRole` - deletes a user with a given name.
 Environment variables:
   * `spring_profiles_active` - must be set to `DeleteUser`
   * `DB_USER_NAME` - the name of the role to delete
 * `TestDatabaseConnect` - A command to be used in connected tests to verify database permissions.
 Environment variables: